pyeventsourcing/kurrentdbclient/README.md

 ### New events<a id="new-events"></a>

-The `NewEvent` class should be used when writing events to an KurrentDB database.
+The `NewEvent` class should be used when writing events to a KurrentDB database.
 You will need to construct new event objects before calling `append_to_stream()`.

 The `NewEvent` class is a frozen Python dataclass.
 It has two required constructor